Toyota 2000GT Tyres

 History of the Toyota 2000GT

-As more people were buying cars and coming into showrooms, Toyota realised most global manufacturers would have a top of the line sports car or grand touring coupe on display that would draw in customers to showrooms and dealerships, which would end up driving sales of their standard models.
-Toyota had the Sports 800 already as their trademark Sports Car of the day, but it didn't stand up to the fantastic European sports cars being produced at the same time, due to its smaller engine, which didn't make it much of a contender to something like a DB4 or 250 GT Coupé.
+As more people were buying cars and coming into showrooms, Toyota realised most global manufacturers would have a top-of-the line sports car or grand touring coupe on display that would draw in customers to showrooms and dealerships.
+This would end up driving sales of their standard models.
+Toyota had the Sports 800 already as their trademark Sports Car of the day, but it didn't stand up to the fantastic European sports cars being produced at the same time.
+This was due to its smaller engine which didn't make it much of a contender to something like a DB4 or 250 GT Coupé.

 Yamaha at this point was often collaborating with other Japanese manufacturers on contract, this included Nissan, with whom, they posed their YX30 sports car model, with which they went as far as making a prototype, until Nissan backed out, and instead released their Silvia Coupe in 1965.
 Following this, Yamaha pitched the design to Toyota, who accepted, but would instead utilize a design from their designer, named Satoru Nozaki.